shrekdad/cheese/README.md

 *cow*: flashcards for Chinese
 *eel*: flashcards for English
-*mule*: tracker for math worksheets
+*moose*: tracker for math worksheets